jjaganna/AnalyzeDataSet2/README.md

 * Evaluate your model - what metrics would you use to quantitatively measure the performance of your model

 ### Predict
-* Use these training models to predict the total counts of the individual cell types in mixed cells-type 1 and mixed cells- type 2
+* Use these training models to predict the total counts of the individual cell types in mixed cells i.e Mixed_Cells_Type_1 and Mixed_Cells_Type_1

 ## Dataset
-A link to the dataset will be sent to you
+A link to the dataset will be sent to you in the email

+The datasets comprises of the following folders:
+### Measurement data from pure Isolated known cells
+* Cell_A
+* Cell_B
+* Cell_C

+### Mixed cells
+* Mixed_Cells_Type_1
+* Mixed_Cells_Type_2

+All the folders contain zipped datasets denoted as dV.zip and dVV.zip and both contain data about each cells.
+Cell are numerically marked in file names.

+Use the code in combine_data.py as a starting point to combine single cell data

 ## Submission
 * Create a branch with your submission